SnowMaps

 .SPOTTER INFORMATION STATEMENT...

-Spotter activation will not be needed but snow reports would be
+Spotter activation will not be needed, but reports of snow and

 $$